JetBrains/teamcity-documentation/topics/multinode-setup.md

 The TeamCity clean-up task runs on the main node only.
 In a multinode configuration, as well as in a single node configuration, the task can run while the secondary nodes are handling their operations.

+### Installing Additional Secondary Node

+To install a secondary node, follow these steps on the secondary node machine:

+1. [Install](installing-and-configuring-the-teamcity-server.md) the TeamCity software as usual: download the distribution package and follow the installation wizard.
+Please note: when installing a secondary node using the installation wizard, it is important not to start the TeamCity Server service until the environment variables in step 2 and 3 are configured.
+2. Provide the path to the [shared Data Directory](#Shared+Data+Directory) via the `TEAMCITY_DATA_PATH` [environment variable](configuring-teamcity-server-startup-properties.md#Standard+TeamCity+Startup+Scripts).
+3. Add additional arguments to the `TEAMCITY_SERVER_OPTS` environment variable:
+    ```Plain Text
+    TEAMCITY_SERVER_OPTS = -Dteamcity.server.nodeId=<node_ID> -Dteamcity.node.data.path=<path_to_node_data_directory>  -Dteamcity.server.rootURL=<node_URL>

+    ```
+   where
+   * `<node_ID>` is the ID of the node that will be displayed on the __Administration | Nodes Configuration__ page.
+   * `<path_to_node_data_directory>` is the path to the node Data Directory (see [Node-Specific Data Directory](#Node-specific+Data+Directory)).
+   * `<node_URL>` is the secondary node root URL.
+It should be accessible from the main node and agents.

 ### Upgrade/Downgrade

-It is recommended that the main TeamCity server and all secondary nodes have the same version.
-In certain cases, the main server and secondary nodes can be running different versions for a short period, for example, during the minor upgrade of the main server.
-When the versions of a secondary node and the main server are different, the corresponding health report will be displayed on both nodes.
+It is recommended that the main TeamCity node and all secondary nodes have the same version.
+In certain cases, the main node and secondary nodes can be running different versions for a short period, for example, during the minor upgrade of the main node.
+When the versions of a secondary node and the main node are different, the corresponding health report will be displayed on both nodes.

 When __upgrading to a minor version__ (a bugfix release), the main and the secondary nodes should be running without issues as the TeamCity data format stays the same.
-You can upgrade the main TeamCity server and then the secondary servers [manually](upgrade.md), or with the [automatic update](upgrade.md#Automatic+Update).
+You can upgrade the main TeamCity node and then the secondary nodes [manually](upgrade.md), or with the [automatic update](upgrade.md#Automatic+Update).

-When __upgrading the main server to a major version__, its TeamCity data format will change.
-We recommend stopping all the secondary nodes before starting the upgrade of the main server to avoid any possible data format errors.
+When __upgrading the main node to a major version__, its TeamCity data format will change.
+We recommend stopping all the secondary nodes before starting the upgrade of the main node to avoid any possible data format errors.
-To be able to process tasks, all secondary nodes must be upgraded after the main server major upgrade.
+To be able to process tasks, all secondary nodes must be upgraded after the main node major upgrade.

 To __upgrade__ nodes in a multinode setup to a major version of TeamCity, follow these steps:
 1. Stop all secondary nodes.
-2. Start the [upgrade](upgrade.md) on the main TeamCity server as usual.
+2. Start the [upgrade](upgrade.md) on the main TeamCity node as usual.
 3. Proceed with the upgrade.
-4. Verify that everything works properly and agents are connecting to the main server (the agents will reroute the data that was supposed to be routed to the secondary nodes to the main server).
+4. Verify that everything works properly and agents are connecting to the main node (the agents will reroute the data that was supposed to be routed to the secondary nodes to the main node).
 5. Upgrade TeamCity on the secondary nodes to the same version.
-6. Start the secondary nodes and verify that they are connected on the __Administration | Server Administration | Nodes Configuration__ page on the main server.
+6. Start the secondary nodes and verify that they are connected on the __Administration | Server Administration | Nodes Configuration__ page on the main node.

 To __downgrade__ nodes in a multinode setup, follow these steps:
-1. Shutdown the main server and the secondary nodes.
+1. Shutdown the main node and the secondary nodes.
 2. [Restore the data](restoring-teamcity-data-from-backup.md) from backup (only if the data format has been changed during the upgrade).
-3. Downgrade the TeamCity software on the main server.
+3. Downgrade the TeamCity software on the main node.
-4. Start the main TeamCity server and verify that everything works properly.
+4. Start the main TeamCity node and verify that everything works properly.
-5. Downgrade the TeamCity software on the secondary nodes to the same version as the main server.
+5. Downgrade the TeamCity software on the secondary nodes to the same version as the main node.
 6. Start the secondary nodes.

 TeamCity agents will perform upgrade/downgrade automatically.